 Willcox is changing a bit.
 Wineries are taking over.
 But the old feel of a town in the 60s still remains.
 Dining in Willcox?
 Big Tex BBQ is around the corner from Old Town.
 Excellent ribs!

 Visit our page on Things to do in Willcox.

 Patagonia.
 What’s not to like?
 It’s a nice old community with a few shops to explore, 2 good restaurants, and friendly natives.
-It is the gateway to Patagonia-Sonoita Creek Preserve, & Patagonia Lake State Park, both of which we recommend you visit.
+It is home to Patagonia-Sonoita Creek Preserve, a nature preserve along the creek, Audubon’s Paton Center for Hummingbirds and the gateway to Patagonia Lake State Park, all of which we recommend you visit.
 For a real treat, dine at the Velvet Elvis.
 Former AZ governor, Janet Napolitano said the Elvis is “an Arizona treasure’.
 We agree.

-Dine at Sweet Pea’s or have a cup of great coffee at the Gadsden Coffee Company.
+Bikers stop to have a cup of great coffee at the Gadsden Coffee Company.
 To see our recommended Things to See & Do in & near Arivaca, click HERE.
-Don’t miss Ruby, the best preserved ghost town in Southern Arizona just 12 miles south of Arivaca.
+Don’t miss Ruby, the best-preserved ghost town in Southern Arizona just 12 miles south of Arivaca.

 Ajo was a corporate mining town with a storied history.
 Its streets are laid out neatly and the miner’s homes are well kept, with the Curley School rising above them.
 It is now the gateway to Organ Pipe Cactus National Monument.
 If you go, stay at the Curley School, now the Sonoran Desert Conference Center.
 You can read more about Things to do in Ajo here.